Key Takeaways About How to Get the Smell of Weed Out of Your Car

 3. Activated Charcoal

-If you've ever used a sploof or a SmokeBuddy, you may be aware of activated charcoal's ability to absorb odors.
-It can also be used to remove the smell of weed from your car.
 More often than not, the bulk of the weed odor is absorbed in your car seats, and activated charcoal can be used to remove it.
-Simply sprinkle an amount of charcoal over your car seats and cushions and allow it time to absorb.
-The particular length of time depends on how much you use, but activated charcoal can absorb odors relatively quickly.
-Afterward, you can vacuum the charcoal up, removing much of the weed smell in the process.
-It's probably not a good idea to try this on white or light-colored upholstery.
+Simply sprinkle charcoal over your car seats and cushions, then allow it time to absorb.
+The exact duration depends on how much you use, but activated charcoal can absorb odors relatively quickly.

 4. Sprinkling Baking Soda

 Sprinkling baking soda on your carpets and seats works like activated charcoal, except it won't mess up your white upholstery.
 Many people are surprised to learn how effectively baking soda eliminates nasty odors.
 Ultimately, its efficacy has everything to do with the chemistry behind baking soda.
 Baking soda is an alkaline substance that can neutralize strong, acidic odors.
-If your car smells like weed, you can try sprinkling baking soda on your carpets and seats.
-Allow the baking soda to sit for 24 hours before cleaning it up with a vacuum to remove much of the marijuana odor.

 5. Ozium

-Ozium is a heavy-duty air freshener specifically designed to eliminate smells from smoke or airborne bacteria.
 If the weed smell in your car came from smoking, Ozium could be a more efficient choice than a typical air freshener brand because of its design.
-It consists of micron-sized particles that attach themselves to the airborne particles that cause various odors, especially those particles from smoke.
-It's available in both a spray and a gel form.
-It can be used simply by spraying throughout your vehicle or applying the gel to the affected surface.
+It consists of micron-sized particles that attach to airborne particles that cause various odors, especially those from smoke.
+It's available in both spray and gel forms.
+It can be used either by spraying it throughout your vehicle or by applying the gel to the affected surface.

 6. Ozone Generators